Ryren3/Sleep/README.md

 **Recommended model: XGBoost.** It matches RF on macro F1, generalizes better (smallest train/test gap), and naturally distributes importance across more features due to its shallow depth regularization — making it more trustworthy for interpreting what actually drives predictions.

+**NOTE:** No models ever mistake a 'Low' category student to a 'High' category student and vice versa.
+Although there are some misclassification to its immediate adjacent hierarchies.
+Example, 'High' is mistaken as 'Medium' and vice versa and 'Low' is mistaken for 'Medium' and vice versa.
+This proves that the models are not randomnly guessing the student performance.

 ---

 ## Feature Importance Insights